joblyapp/team-liquidados/front/README.md

 - Close and reload when YES.
 DONE.
 - Styling text.
 DONE.

 - Send the user description when cancelling a sale.
-00000000000000000000000000000
+00000000000000000000000000000 TO DO 00000000000000000000

 ISSUE: when loading last month sales, it loads the sales of current month.
 I need to filter sales from las 30 days.
+SOLVED!

+# CALENDAR
+* Change the input date placeholder from "DD/MM/YYYY" to "FROM / TO".
+DONE.